MidHunterX/Game-Trackr/README.md

 A simple frontend to keep track of the library of games that that I have played in my lifetime.

+> To view easteregg: Refresh any game details page once

 ## 🍳 Made with

 <span>